Yūki Okabayashi

 Yūki Okabayashi (岡林 勇希, Okabayashi Yūki) is a Japanese professional baseball outfielder for the Chunichi Dragons of Nippon Professional Baseball (NPB).

 Career

 On 17 October 2019, Okabayashi was selected as the 5th draft pick for the Chunichi Dragons at the 2019 NPB Draft and on 8 November signed a provisional contract with a ¥30,000,000 sign-on bonus and a ¥5,500,000 yearly salary.

 Although originally selected as a pitcher, it became known that the Dragons would register him as an outfielder in the lead-up to the 2020 Spring camp.
+He has been named to the Best Nine Award three times, most recently in 2025.